MHDLab/MHDLab.github.io/_projects/2_aiaa.md

 # Advanced diagnostics

-Paired with historical knowledge, we want to use new experimental technology to try and overcome these engieering challenges.

-For example, we have recently developed a real-time absorption-emission setup to generate time-series potassium number density.
+We hope to use new experimental technology, paried with historical knowledge, to determine pathways that can overcome the engieering challenges associated with MHD power generation.
+For example, we have recently developed a real-time absorption-emission setup to monitor real time potassium number density in the oxy-fuel free jet.
+You can see a video below where the potassium spectral lines on the right are fit with a model to observe the rising potassium concentration at the exit of the torch as the potassium seeding is turned on.